d-jason32/CSC371Week4Homework/README.md

 ## CSC 371 Tuesday 12:15pm Jason Devaraj

 ## GPA Calculator
-    At least five labels (textviews) and text fields that accept grades for 5 courses.
+    X At least five labels (textviews) and text fields that accept grades for 5 courses.

-    A button with the label “Compute GPA”
+    X A button with the label “Compute GPA”.

-    A Label to display the GPA.
+    X A Label to display the GPA.

-    The app should be called ‘GPA_[your net id]_Calculator’
+    X The app should be called ‘GPA_[your net id]_Calculator’

-    Select and assign an icon for the app.
+    X Select and assign an icon for the app.

     Your app should not accept empty fields